nkh/ftl/config/ftl/man/ftl.md

 if you run the same command often you can create a command that you can call directly from *ftl*.

-Create a shortcut, maybe using «leader + u + char», and put your code in $FTL_CFG/bindings/, it will be loaded automatically in *ftlrc*.
+Create a shortcut, maybe using a function keys, and put your code in $FTL_CFG/bindings/, it will be loaded automatically by *ftlrc*.
 See "# EXAMPLES" below.

 You can also add commands without bindings, in $FTL_CFG/commands/, *ftl*